-Texas law (SB 1107) requires all new students under age 30 to have a vaccination against bacterial meningitis.
+Texas law (SB 1107) requires all new students under the age of 30 to be vaccinated against bacterial meningitis.
 This also includes returning students who take a leave of absence from school in either a fall or spring semester.
-The vaccination must have been received during the five-year period preceding and at least 10 days prior to the first day of the first semester enrolled or re-enrolled.
-For details and forms, visit the TSTC Harlingen home Web page and click on the bacterial meningitis vaccination button.
+The vaccination must have been received within a five-year period and at least 10 days prior to the first class day of the first semester enrolled or re-enrolled.
+For details and forms, visit the TSTC Admissions or Health Services web page.